ravendb/book/Intro/Intro.md

 background information in favor of getting things done, those will be discussed in the next part.

 We'll cover setting up RavenDB on your machine, opening up the RavenDB Studio in the browser and connecting to the database from your code.
-After getting beyong the hello world strage, we'll introduce some of the basic concepts that you need to know in order to work with RavenDB, building a simple CRUD sample, learn how to perform basic queries and in general work with the client API.
+After getting beyond the hello world strage, we'll introduce some of the basic concepts that you need to know in order to work with RavenDB, building a simple CRUD sample, learn how to perform basic queries and in general work with the client API.

-After covering the basics, we'll move into modeling documents in RavenDB, how to build your application in a way that mesh well with how document based modeling, what sort of features you need to be aware of when designing the domain model and how to deal with common modeling scenarios, concurrency control and dealing with binary data.
+After covering the basics, we'll move into modeling documents in RavenDB, how to build your application in a way that mesh well with document based modeling, what sort of features you need to be aware of when designing the domain model and how to deal with common modeling scenarios, concurrency control and dealing with binary data.

-Following on this theoretical discussion we'll dive into the client API and explore the kind of advancced options that RavenDB offers us.
+Following on this high level discussion we'll dive into the client API and explore the kind of advanced options that RavenDB offers us.
 From lazy requests to reduce network traffic to the optimal way to read and write a lot of data very quickly, to peforming partial document update and how caching is an integral part of the client API.